citation-js/plugin-software-formats/README.md

 This plugin supports CFF output, both in YAML and in JSON form.
 If you pass multiple references the first counts as the main reference, while the rest are added in the `references` list.
-To specify a different entry as the main reference, pass the entry ID in the `main` options:
+To specify a different entry as the main reference, pass the entry ID in the `main` option:

 ```js
 Cite(/* ... */).format('cff', {